 “Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, To the church of God in Corinth, together with all his holy people throughout Achaia:” 2 Cor.
 1:1

 Although the Christians in Corinth were struggling with sin and wracked with problems–Jesus had already resolved the issue.
 He saved them.
 Died for their sins.
 Then set them apart.
 You see, He didn’t focus on their past because He saw their potential.
+He calls them holy when clearly, they are not.
 Jesus is urging us to be forward-looking.